-Adult EAB beetles nibble on ash tree foliage but cause little harm to the tree.
+Adult EAB beetles nibble on ash tree foliage but cause little harm.
 EAB larvae (the immature stage) feed on the inner bark of ash trees, disrupting the tree's ability to transport water and nutrients.
 Larvae are difficult to detect and can cause significant tree decline before symptoms become evident.
-Symptoms include thinning crowns, epicormic shoots near the base of the tree, and D-shaped exit holes on the main stem.
+Symptoms include thinning crowns, epicormic shoots near the base of the tree, and D-shaped exit holes, seen on the bark of the main stem.
+Infested trees eventually die, and mortality rates are nearly 100%.

-Currently EAB has no known effective natural enemies in North America, and tree mortality rates can reach nearly 100%.
-If it is not contained or its effects mitigated, this insect will continue to infest and kill all species of trees in the genus Fraxinus.
+Currently EAB has no known effective natural enemies in North America.
+If it is not contained or its effects mitigated, this insect will continue to attack all North American species of Ash (genus Fraxinus).
+EAB was also found in white fringetree (Chionanthus virginicus) though widespread attack of this species has not been reported.